 Our favorite hotels on West Maui

 There are so many great hotels on the west side, but we wanted to share our favorite three, ranging from budget to luxury.

 - Montage Kapalua: Located in Kapalua, the Montage is the best luxury hotel on the west side.
 It offers a secluded location, world class golf courses, easy walking trails, and is minutes from beautiful Kapalua Bay.
 You also have some of the best restaurants on Maui within a short drive.
 The luxurious hotel has 56 one to four-bedroom villas spread over 24 acres.
 Book a stay at the Montage Kapalua Bay here.

 - Westin Kaanapali: Located right near Whalers Village in Kaanapali, the Westin offers easy access to a lot of amenities on the west side.
 Aside from being on one of the best beaches (and within a quick walk to Black Rock), it also has the best pool in Kaanapali, and is a quick walk to the restaurants and shops in Whalers village.
-Book a stay at the Westin Kaanapali here.
+Read our full review and book a stay here.

 - Kaanapali Beach Hotel: This is probably our favorite budget hotel on the whole island.
 When you step onto the grounds, it feels like you’ve been transported back in time.
 Everyone is friendly and the grounds are simple but beautiful.
 Located right on Kaanapali Beach, the resort offers everything you need in a great location and for a great price.
 Bonus!
 They underwent a beautiful new renovation to their rooms in 2020.
 Click here to book the Kaanapali Beach Hotel.

 Are vacation rentals more your style?
 Here are some of our favorite vacation rental complexes on West Maui: